-Homemade Waffle Cones with Red, White and Blue “Cheater” Ice Cream is the perfect patriotic treat!
-If you are entertaining a crowd this year for Memorial Day or 4th of July this will be the hit of the party!
+Homemade Waffle Cones with Red, White, and Blue "Cheater" Ice Cream is the perfect patriotic dessert recipe!
+If you are entertaining a crowd this year for Memorial Day or the 4th of July this will be the hit of the party!

-The “cheater” technique involves using store-bought vanilla ice cream and swirling in blackberry and strawberry fruit purees.
+The "cheater" technique involves using store-bought vanilla ice cream and swirling in blackberry and strawberry fruit purees.
 The result is a patriotic swirl of ice cream deliciousness!
-Or if you’re itching to make your own ice cream from scratch, check out my Mint Chip Ice Cream or Chocolate Chunk Ice Cream recipes.
+Or if you're itching to make your own ice cream from scratch, check out my Mint Chip Ice Cream or Salted Caramel Ice Cream recipes.
 Both are easy to master!

 Step 1: Soften the Ice Cream & Make the Puree